open-telemetry/opentelemetry.io/content/en/docs/languages/php/sdk.md

 SDK autoloading happens as part of the composer autoloader.

+### Configuration from php.ini

+When providing configuration through `php.ini`, be sure to protect boolean values by double-quoting them, eg `"true"`, `"false"` so that PHP doesn't convert them to numbers.

+`php.ini`:

 ### Excluded URLs

 You can disable SDK autoloading if the request URL matches a regular expression.